Students who have studied classical electrodynamics are familiar

 More than a decade ago M. W. Evans has begun to publish a series of papers

-claiming that circularly polarized electromagnetic radiation contains,
+claiming that a circularly polarized electromagnetic radiation contains,

 beside the transverse fields, a longitudinal magnetic field.
 He has